 Curator allows an administrator to define rules and actions that are applied to a search results page, usually based on the user’s query.
 Each curator rule sets consist of one or more triggers, and one or more actions to perform.

-Curator’s configuration interface can be accessed from the "customise result curations" link under the collection’s "customise" tab.
+Curator’s configuration interface can be accessed from the customize curator link on the result page configuration screen.

 The curator management screen allows an administrator to create, edit, clone, publish and unpublish curator rules.

 Curator rules are managed from the marketing dashboard.
-To open the curator mangement screen click on the curator tile, or select curator from the left hand menu of the marketing dashboard.
+To open the curator management screen click on the curator tile, or select curator from the left-hand menu of the marketing dashboard.

 The manage screen allows for the management of existing curator rules and allows new rules to be defined.
 To add a rule click on the add new button:

 The curator rule editor screen opens.
 To create a curator rule define a rule name for the curator rule and add at least one trigger and one action.

 A curator trigger is a set of conditions that when satisfied result in the curator rule running.

 The curator trigger can be made up of a number of different trigger conditions that are combined to form the overall curator trigger.

 Each of the curator trigger conditions consist of a trigger type and any additional fields that are required for the type.